groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pptx.en.md

       content: |
         ```java {style=abap}
-        // Load document to Signature instance
+        // Load the document into a Signature instance
         Signature signature = new Signature("input.pptx");

-        // Instantiate TextSignOptions object
+        // Instantiate a TextSignOptions object
         TextSignOptions options = new TextSignOptions("John Smith");

-        // Set all desired options
+        // Configure all desired options
         options.setLeft(100);
         options.setTop(100);
         options.setForeColor(Color.RED);

-        // Save file with signature to local disk
+        // Save the file with the signature to the local disk
         signature.sign("output.pptx", options);

         ```